comexr/old-lwl-drivers/README.md

 For touchpad toggle on X11 you can use `xinput` to enable/disable the touchpad, on Wayland the correct way is desktop environment specific.

-# Regarding upstreaming of tuxedo-drivers
+# Regarding upstreaming of lwl-drivers
 The code, while perfectly functional, is currently not in an upstreamable state.
 That being said we started an upstreaming effort for the first small part with the keyboard backlight control for the Sirius 16 Gen 1 & 2, which will be followed by more once it is accepted.

 If you want to hack away at this matter yourself please follow the following precautions and guidelines to avoid breakages on both software and hardware level:
 - Involve us in the whole process.
-Nothing is won if at some point tuxedo-control-center or the dkms variant of tuxedo-drivers stops working.
+Nothing is won if at some point lwl-control-center or the dkms variant of lwl-drivers stops working.
 Especially when you send something to the LKML, set us in the cc.
 - We mostly can't share documentation, but we can answer questions.
-- Code interacting with the EC, which is most of tuxedo-drivers, can brick devices and therefore must be ensured to only run on compatible and tested devices.
+- Code interacting with the EC, which is most of lwl-drivers, can brick devices and therefore must be ensured to only run on compatible and tested devices.
-- If you use tuxedo-drivers as a reference or code snippets from it, a "Codeveloped-by:\<name\>@tuxedocomputers.de" must be included in your upstream commit, with \<name\> depending on the actual part of tuxedo-drivers being used.
+- If you use lwl-drivers as a reference or code snippets from it, a "Codeveloped-by:\<name\>@tuxedocomputers.de" must be included in your upstream commit, with \<name\> depending on the actual part of lwl-drivers being used.
 Talk to us regarding this.